 7. Lazy Bird

 Lazy Bird unites the ambiance of a speak-easy-style cocktail bar with the vibes of a live music venue.
-The bar is located in the lower level of The Hoxton Hotel at Fulton Market District.
+The bar is located on the lower level of The Hoxton Hotel in the Fulton Market District.
 And they truly have an impressive selection of classics and modern cocktails on the menu.
 With more than 50 items on the list, they do not leave much to be desired.
 Bartenders at the Lazy Bird really pay attention to detail and deliver divine drinks.

 Live music usually is on from Thursdays to Saturdays and features artists from all different genres. -From Jazz to Soul to Rock and Funk, there's something for everybody.
 Check out their monthly program to pick your favorite.

 Also, you should know this is a walk-in bar only.
 So they don't take reservations.
 Especially on days with live performances, this can result in waiting times.
 So it is best to plan ahead a little and arrive early to avoid the queue.